Molokans

-There are almost as many different ways among Molokans as there are Molokans.
-Some built chapels for worship, kept sacraments, and revered saints and icons, while others (like Ikonobortsy, "icon-wrestlers") discarded these practices in the pursuit of individual approaches to scripture.
+The specific beliefs and practices varied sharply between the various sects of Molokans.
+Some built chapels for worship, kept sacraments, and revered saints and icons, while others (like the Ikonobortsy, "iconoclasts") discarded these practices in the pursuit of individual approaches to scripture.
 In general, they rejected the institutionalized formalism of Orthodoxy and denominations with similar doctrines in favor of more emphasis on "Original Christianity" as they understood it.
 They emphasized spirituality and spiritual practice; such sacramental practices as water baptism have been permitted only as tangible signs and symbols of more important spiritual truths.

-Similar to Presbyterians among Protestants, and considered heretical by the Orthodox Church, they elect a council of dominant elders who preserve a sort of apostolic succession.
-Molokans had some practices similar to the European Quakers and Mennonites, such as pacifism, communal organization, spiritual meetings, and sub-groupings.
-But they arose in Russia together with the Doukhobors and Sabbatarians (also known as Subbotniks) and similar Spiritual Christian movements of Duhovnye Kristyanye and Ikonobortsy.
+Similar to Presbyterians among Protestants, and considered heretical by the Orthodox Church, they elect a council of dominant elders who preserve a sort of apostolic succession in their view.
+Molokans had some practices similar to the European Quakers and Mennonites, such as pacifism, communal organization, spiritual meetings, and sub-groupings, but they arose in Russia together with the Doukhobors and Sabbatarians (also known as Subbotniks) and similar Spiritual Christian movements of Duhovnye Kristyanye and Ikonobortsy.
 They migrated into central Russia and Ukraine around the same time.

-The Molokans have been compared to Protestantism, because they have multiple Protestant-like aspects, they reject the Orthodox priesthood, icons, have their own presbyters, they hold the bible as their main guide and interpret the sacraments "spiritually", being in many ways similar to the Quakers.
+As such, the Molokans have been compared to certain kinds of Protestants (such as Anabaptists and Baptists) because they have multiple similar aspects since they reject the Orthodox priesthood and icons, have their own presbyters, hold the Bible as their main guide and interpret the sacraments "spiritually".
+They are thus in many ways similar to Anabaptist and Quaker Christians.